-Ban thap lamu is an all-weather anchorage which makes a good coastal stopover on the way to the Similan or Surin islands.
-It is actually an enclosed river estuary, one used regularly by the Thai navy. on the eastern side is a small village and the thai Navy base.
+Ban Thap Lamu is an all-weather anchorage which makes a good coastal stopover on the way to the Similan or Surin Islands.
+It’s actually an enclosed river estuary, one used regularly by the Thai navy.
+On the eastern side is a small village and the Thai Navy base.

-Anchoring anywhere along this coast is appropriate in high season (northeast monsoon) only, but our recommended anchorage is at the southern end.
+Anchoring anywhere along this coast is appropriate in high season (northeast monsoon) only.

 43 miles from Patong Bay